zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

 ## Introduction

 In this lab, you will download and run two sets of scripts.
-First, you will download and run the Hadoop Distributed File System (HDFS) scripts to download data from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to a new local directory on your master node in your Hadoop cluster.
-The HDFS script manipulates some of the downloaded data files, and then upload them to new HDFS directories.
-The HDFS script also create Hive databases and tables which you will query using Hue.
-Second, you will download and run the object store scripts to download data from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to your local directory using OCI Cloud Shell.
-The object store script uploads the data to new objects in a new bucket.
+First, you will download and run the Hadoop Distributed File System (HDFS) scripts to download data from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to a new local directory on your master node in your BDS cluster.
+The HDFS scripts manipulates some of the downloaded data files, and then upload them to new HDFS directories.
+The HDFS scripts also create Hive databases and tables which you will query using Hue.
+Second, you will download and run the object storage scripts to download data from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to your local directory using OCI Cloud Shell.
+The object storage scripts uploads the data to a new bucket in Object Storage.
 See the [Data License Agreement](https://www.citibikenyc.com/data-sharing-policy) for information about the Citi Bikes NYC data license agreement.

+**Note:** The Object Storage service provides reliable, secure, and scalable object storage.
+Object storage is a storage architecture that stores and manages data as objects.
+You can use Object Storage objects and buckets to store and manage data.
+An object stores any type of data, regardless of content type.
+A bucket is a logical container for storing objects.
+See [Overview of Object Storage](https://docs.cloud.oracle.com/en-us/iaas/Content/Object/Concepts/objectstorageoverview.htm#Overview_of_Object_Storage) in the Oracle Cloud Infrastructure documentation.

 ### Objectives

-* Download and the HDFS and object store scripts that are required to set up your environment and to download the dataset from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to the **`training`** Administrator user's local working directory and to your OCI Cloud Shell directory.
+* Download the HDFS and object storage scripts from a public bucket in Object Storage.
+The scripts are required to set up your environment and to download the dataset from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to the **`training`** Administrator user's local working directory and to your OCI Cloud Shell directory.
 * Use SSH to connect to your master node in your cluster.
-You then run the HDFS scripts to set up your HDFS environment and to manipulate and upload the downloaded data from the local working directory to new HDFS directories.
+You then run the HDFS scripts to set up your HDFS environment and to manipulate and upload the downloaded data from your local working directory to new HDFS directories.
-* Use OCI Cloud Shell to run the object store scripts to set up your object storage environment and to upload the downloaded data from the local working directory to object storage.
+* Use OCI Cloud Shell to run the object storage scripts to set up your Object Storage environment and to upload the downloaded data from the local working directory to a new bucket in Object Storage.
 * Create Hive databases and tables that represents the data that you uploaded to HDFS, and then query the Hive tables using Hue.

 ### What Do You Need?
 + This lab assumes that you have successfully completed all the labs in the **Contents** menu.
-+ Download some stations and bike trips data files from [Citibikes](https://www.citibikenyc.com/system-data) and some randomized weather data from GitHub.
++ Download some stations and bike trips data files from [Citibikes](https://www.citibikenyc.com/system-data) and some randomized weather data from a public bucket in Object Storage.

 ## **STEP 1:** Gather Information About the Compartment and the Master Node Reserved Public IP Address